cranberrysama/climate-data/README.md

 - 59 Temperature bins (–12°C to 46°C)
 - 2 Precipitation intensity  (90th and 95th percentiles)

-> ⚠️ Occasionally, projected `tasmax < tasmin` leads to bin calculation errors.
+> ⚠️ Rare cases of `tasmax < tasmin` in GCM data may cause minor bin errors, but are negligible.

 ### • Crop-Specific Growing Season Aggregation